HappyTa/ML-HW/answers.md

 If we do not provide functions that manipulate each of the variables (set methods), then how do you think these variables receive their assignments?

 - In this case, the parameters is probably set at the start when the "thing" is being created and would remain unchange until the "thing" is not needed anymore

 For a machine learning algorithm template, why should we prefer this approach over function that manipulate each variable?

 - For a ML algorithm template, having the parameters set only at the start, we insure consistency and resusaility

 ---

 ### Question C

-Compare a hash map/dictionary to an array/matrix implementation for each of these variables—which is more appropriate for hyperparameters, which is more appropriate for parameters, and why?

-- For parameters: Array/Matrix
+- **For parameters: Array/Matrix**
-  - Since we will most likely perform mathematical operation on these parameters (e.g., dot product, matrix multiplication) using array/matrix would be more efficient and a lot less of a hassle to setup.
+  - Since we will most likely perform mathematical operations on these parameters (e.g., dot product, matrix multiplication), using an array/matrix would be more efficient and less of a hassle to set up.
-  - Futhermore, using libraries like Numpy or SciPy, arrays/matrices will be more optimized, making operation on parameters faster and more efficient compared to a dictionary.
+  - Furthermore, using libraries like NumPy or SciPy, arrays/matrices are more optimized, making operations on parameters faster and more efficient compared to using a dictionary.

-- For Hyperparameters: Hash map/dictionary
+- **For hyperparameters: Hash map/Dictionary**
-  - Since each algorithm have different hyperparameter and types, using a dictionary help accomodate different hyperparameters without neeing to maintain a fixed structure.
+  - Since each algorithm has different hyperparameters and types, using a dictionary helps accommodate different hyperparameters without needing to maintain a fixed structure.
-  - Using a dictionary also allow for easy modification, making it convient to adjust settings during experimentation.
+  - A dictionary also allows for easy modification, making it convenient to adjust settings during experimentation.
-  - Futhermore, since hyperparameters are usually refered by name, using a dictionary allow you yo associate each hyperparameter with a meaningful key.
+  - Furthermore, since hyperparameters are usually referred to by name, using a dictionary allows you to associate each hyperparameter with a meaningful key.

 ---